Automate AWS Lambda Layer Creation with Python and Shell Scripts

 Example Script Usage

-To use the script, first install a conda python environment.
-The example execution below creates a layer consisting of pandas, pyarrow and s3fs modules.
-When the script execution is completed, a .zip archive file pandas-pyarrow-s3fs.zip will be created under the project folder named projectLambdaLayer in your current working directory.
+The example below creates a layer consisting of polars and s3fs modules.
+When the script execution is completed, a .zip archive file polars-s3fs.zip will be created under the project folder named projectLambdaLayer in your current working directory.

 python createLambdaLayerPackage.py -h